3 ways GoCardless helps you choose the right payment mix

 Selecting the most preferred payment methods

 The type of product or service a consumer is buying can change which method they use to pay.
-For consumers making recurring payments like; household bills, subscriptions and instalments in Australia bank debit is the most popular choice in the majority of use cases.
+For consumers making recurring payments like; household bills, subscriptions and instalments in New Zealand bank debit is consistently in the top three payment methods across all use cases.
 And there is a similar story across the globe, local equivalents to bank debit rank in the top three choices for consumers to use for recurring payments.

 For B2B businesses collecting recurring payments, we see a similar story.
 For B2B online subscriptions the preference for bank debit is 44% compared to that of cards which is only 34%.